 I don’t believe in beauty contests, but I do like to point out places that have left an impression on me.
 So in alphabetical order, here are ten places I highly recommend visiting in 2016.
 Titles and photos link to posts for more detail.

 This town in Italy’s eastern Marche region, dating as far back as the ninth century BC, is characterised by several tall medieval towers.
 It also has one of the most beautiful central squares in Italy, and there are many interesting inscriptions to read above doorways.
 Don’t forget to try the Ascoli olives while you are there!
-This is a really special trip.

-Discover this amazing abbey on Procida in the Bay of Naples, and its stories about how Saint Michael protected the island against pirates.
-See the trapdoors that lead down into the catacombs below, and descend several levels to see the chapels where the island congregations meet.
+Discover this abbey on Procida in the Bay of Naples, and its stories about how Saint Michael protected the island against pirates.
+See the trapdoors that lead down into the catacombs below, and descend several levels to the chapels where the island congregations meet.
 This is one of the most captivating places I have ever visited.

 When you are in Gaeta, you should walk across to the Split Mountain Sanctuary, where you can see the rocks that split at the moment Jesus died on the cross, according to local legends.
 The views of the sea and grottoes here are spectacular.
 But be warned, it’s closed between 12 and 3 pm!

 This pretty town in southern Sicily is home to several factories that produce chocolate based on an ancient Aztec tradition brought over by the Conquistador Spanish explorers in the 16th century.
-You can have an interesting day out trying the different flavours of this crunchy, grainy chocolate produced without cocoa butter or other fats.
+You can have a day out trying the different flavours of this crunchy, grainy chocolate produced without cocoa butter or other fats.
 There are also some churches to discover and great places to eat here.

 This park, dedicated to the Roman poet Virgil, is my favourite spot in Naples.
 Here you can explore a mausoleum said to be his tomb, as well as a Neapolitan crypt dating back to the first century BC.
 In the gardens you can find all the different plants that Virgil mentioned in his writings, next to extracts from his poetry.
-You also have spectacular views of Vesuvius and the Bay of Naples.
+You also have panoramic views of Vesuvius and the Bay of Naples.

 This is a mysterious garden full of “surprises” such as unusual sculptures, fountains and flowing water chains and scary or funny faces in walls and ornaments.
 I’ll never forget the day I visited this place.